Overview

 By default, every text search involves a slow sequential search through all emails.
 With a small number of emails (< 5GB), the performance of search is usually acceptable.
 If there are a large number of emails, the emails can be indexed to make search faster.

-To enable the search index, enable Full Text Search (Solr) from the Email settings:
+To enable the search index, enable Full Text Search for the mail body and mail attachments (Solr & Tika) from the Email settings:

 Note that because the indexer consumes a lot of memory, Cloudron might decide to not run it, if the mail server has not been allocated enough memory.
 The status of the indexer is seen in the Email view:

-Emails are automatically indexed as they come in and no manual intervention is required.
+Email contents and attachments are automatically indexed as they come in and no manual intervention is required.
 If you enable indexing on a server with existing mails, the first search triggers indexing of that mailbox.
-If that mailbox has a lot of mail, then the first search can take a long time - maybe even up to 10 mins for 1GB of mail, it all depends on how fast your server is.
+If that mailbox has a lot of mails, then the first search can take a long time - maybe even up to 10 mins for 1GB of mail, it all depends on how fast your server is.

 Both, Roundcube and SOGo can take advantage of indexed search.